Rostom of Kartli: Campaign Against Georgia

-After the Iranians crossed the fortress of Lomisa, Duke Jesse I of Ksani and Giorgi Sidamoni blocked the road to Khosro-Mirza, authorizing an army of 12,000 Georgians, led by Giorgi Saakadze, to launch a bloody attack on the Iranians.
-During the Battle of Ksani, Banda Khan, governor of Azerbaijan, was killed, while the Khan of Qazax and three Safavid generals were captured, but Khosro-Mirza was spared and defended Abd-ol-Ghaffar Amilakhori personally.
-The modern historian Roin Metreveli links Khosro-Mirza's survival to his former friendship with Saakadze, his protector in Iran ten years prior.
+After the Persians passed the fortress of Lomisa, Duke Jesse I of Ksani and Giorgi Sidamoni (Note: George is the brother of Duke Zurab of Aragvi.) blocked Khosro-Mirza’s route, allowing an army of 12,000 Georgians, led by Giorgi Saakadze, to launch a bloody attack (Note: The Georgian Chronicles describe the Ksani as a ‘river of blood’ following the battle.) on the Persians.
+During the Battle of Ksani, Banda Khan, governor of Azerbaijan, was killed, while the khan of Qazax and three Safavid generals were captured.
+Khosro-Mirza, however, was spared and personally protected Amilakhori.
+Modern historian Roin Metreveli attributes Khosro-Mirza’s survival to his earlier friendship with Saakadze, who had been his protector in Persia less than a decade earlier.